exanauts/VecchiaMLE.jl/README.md

 > **Note:** All samples (generated or provided) are assumed to have a zero-mean distribution.

-The code is written to be flexible enough to be run on either CPU or GPU capable systems, however only CUDA capable GPU's are supported at the moment.
+The code is written to be flexible enough to be run on either cpu or gpu capable systems, however only CUDA capable gpu's are supported at the moment.

 ## Installation and Dependencies

 Before you start, make sure you have the following:

 - **Julia**: Version 1.x or higher.
-- **CUDA**: Required for GPU mode (if you plan on using it).
+- **CUDA**: Required for gpu mode (if you plan on using it).
 - **MadNLP, MadNLPGPU**: Ensure that this nonlinear optimization solver is installed.
 - **AdaptiveKDTrees**: For use in generating the sparsity pattern for the Cholesky factor
 - **NLPModels**: Construction of the Optimization problem.